mariannazhang/PowerPoint-auto-coding/readme.md

 0. Clone/fork this repo, or download the files here as a .zip and unzip them into a folder.
 1. Clear the contents of `data.xlsx`.
 Add your desired column names to the header row.
   - Make sure to include a column named "in_progress".
-  - Use the *exact* same text as your keys (generally slide titles), so `SaveToExcel` can appropriately assign participants' responses.
+  - Use the *exact* same text in your columns as your keys, so `SaveToExcel` can appropriately assign participants' responses.
+Note that for `measure_allocation`, you should remove the "anchor" and surrounding underscores from the column, since the macro will automatically clean that part of the key.
   - You can add more columns than macros assign in your slides (e.g. "parental_interference", "exp_error", "comments").
 Such columns will be left blank (e.g. for manual entry after running).
   - If you choose not to specify a header row, `SaveToExcel` will automatically fill in a header row using the `keys` *in the order they were collected*.
 2. Open `stimuli.pptm` (`.pptm` means it's macro-enabled) in PowerPoint.
 Adapt the template slides to be your stimuli slides.